-(A) The City Manager is hereby directed to prepare, or cause to be prepared, a preliminary Assessment Roll for the Fiscal Year commencing October 1, 2014, in the manner provided in the Ordinance.
+(A) The City Manager is hereby directed to prepare, or cause to be prepared, a preliminary Assessment Roll for the Fiscal Year commencing October 1, 2017, in the manner provided in the Ordinance.
 The Assessment Roll shall include all Tax Parcels within the Property Use Categories.
 The City Manager shall apportion the estimated Fire Inspection Assessed Cost to be recovered through Fire Inspection Assessments in the manner set forth in this Preliminary Rate Resolution.
-A copy of this Preliminary Rate Resolution Assessed Cost to be recovered through the imposition of Fire Inspection Assessed Cost to be recovered through the imposition of Fire Inspection Assessments, and the preliminary Assessment Roll (once prepared) shall be maintained on file in the office of the City Clerk and open to public inspection.
+A copy of this Preliminary Rate Resolution, the Ordinance, documentation related to the estimated amount of the Fire Inspection Assessed Cost to be recovered through the imposition of Fire Inspection Assessments, and the preliminary Assessment Roll (once prepared) shall be maintained on file in the office of the City Clerk and open to public inspection.
 The foregoing shall not be construed to require that the preliminary Assessment Roll be in printed form if the amount of the Fire Inspection Assessment for each parcel of property can be determined by the use of a computer terminal available to the public.

-(B) It is hereby ascertained, determined, and declared that the method of determining the Fire Inspection Assessments for fire inspection services as set forth in this Preliminary Rate Resolution is a fair and reasonable method of apportioning the Fire Inspection Assessed Cost among parcels of Assessed Property located within the City.

-Section 9: AUTHORIZATION OF PUBLIC HEARING.
-There is hereby established a public hearing to be held at 5:30 p.m. on September 15, 2014, in the City Commission Chamber, Room 219, General Joseph W. Watson Circle, 2600 Hollywood Boulevard, Hollywood, Florida at which time the City Commission will receive and consider any comments on the Fire Inspection Assessments from the public and affected property owners and consider imposing Fire Inspection Assessments for the Fiscal Year beginning October 1, 2014 and collecting such assessments on the same bill as ad valorem taxes for non-Government Property and pursuant to the alternative method of collection provided in Section 3.02 of the Ordinance for any Government Property assessed.

-Section 10: NOTICE BY PUBLICATION.
+- (B) It is hereby ascertained, determined, and declared that the method of determining the Fire Inspection Assessments for fire inspection services as set forth in this Preliminary Rate Resolution is a fair and reasonable method of apportioning the Fire Inspection Assessed Cost among parcels of Assessed Property located within the City. - Section 9: AUTHORIZATION OF PUBLIC HEARING.
+There is hereby established a public hearing to be held at 5:30 p.m. on September 13, 2017, in the City Commission Chamber, Room 219, 2600 Hollywood Boulevard, Hollywood, Florida at which time the City Commission will receive and consider any comments on the Fire Inspection Assessments from the public and affected property owners and consider imposing Fire Inspection Assessments for the Fiscal Year beginning October 1, 2017 and collecting such assessments on the same bill as ad valorem taxes for non-Government Property and pursuant to the alternative method of collection provided in Section 3.02 of the Ordinance for any Government Property assessed. - Section 10: NOTICE BY PUBLICATION.
 The City Manager shall publish a notice of the public hearing authorized by Section 9 hereof in the manner and time provided in Section 2.04 of the Ordinance.
-The notice shall be published no later than August 23, 2014, in substantially the form attached hereto as Appendix B.
+The notice shall be published no later than August 24, 2017, in substantially the form attached hereto as Appendix B.